On Solar Photovoltaic Parameter Estimation: Global Optimality Analysis and a Simple Efficient Differential Evolution Method: System modeling and problem formulation

-Despite the simplicity and usefulness of the above SDM, it does not consider the effect of recombination current loss in the depletion region \citep{jordehi2016ParameterEstimation, chin2015CellModelling, zhang2020OrthogonalNelderMead}.
+Despite the simplicity and usefulness of the above SDM, it does not consider the effect of recombination current loss in the depletion region \cite{jordehi2016ParameterEstimation, chin2015CellModelling}.
 An additional diode can be introduced into the circuit to compensate for this specific loss to attain higher accuracy.
-The equivalent circuit of the DDM is illustrated in Fig. \ref{fig: DDM}, in which there are two parallel diodes with current $ I_{d1} $ and $ I_{d2} $ respectively.
-One diode plays the role of a rectifier, while the other emulates the recombination effect \citep{zhang2020OrthogonalNelderMead, yousri2020ReliableApplied}.
+The equivalent circuit of the DDM is illustrated in Fig.\ \ref{fig: SDM-DDM}(b).

-The only difference between the SDM and the DDM from the perspective of mathematical equations is the inclusion of an additional current term.
 In analogy to the SDM \eqref{eq: SM}, the DDM is derived straightforwardly as follows: